opendocsg/slw-judgments-backfill/2016_SGHC_145/report.md

  However, that is not to say that cases under the first limb, ie , those that involve an intentional or deliberate departure from medically-accepted standards, will invariably attract heavier sanctions than cases under the second limb, which involve serious negligence.
 For instance, an intentional departure from medically-approved standards may be motivated by a genuine but mistaken concern for a patient’s interests ....
 On the other hand, serious negligence may demonstrate precisely a lack of such concern for the patient’s interests.
 Where this is so, negligent wrongdoing may be deserving of greater punishment than intentional wrongdoing.
 Put simply, the precise fact situation would be of the first importance. [emphasis in bold italics added; emphasis in italics in original].

-114    This court had the occasion to reconsider the “inexplicably lenient” sentencing precedents in relation to one aspect of professional misconduct, _viz_ , improper certification of death, in _Singapore Medical Council v Kwan Kah Yee_ [2015] 5 SLR 201 (“ _Kwan Kah Yee_ ”).
+114    This court had the occasion to reconsider the “inexplicably lenient” sentencing precedents in relation to one aspect of professional misconduct, _viz_ , improper certification of death, in _Singapore Medical Council v Kwan Kah Yee_ <span class="citation">[2015] 5 SLR 201</span> (“ _Kwan Kah Yee_ ”).
 In that case, the SMC appealed against the sentence imposed on the respondent, a doctor who had certified the death of two of his patients allegedly on the back of an X-ray and clinical records respectively.
 Both the X-ray and clinical records were found to not exist.
 The respondent pleaded guilty to charges of improperly

 certifying the death of his patients.
 The respondent was sentenced to three months’ suspension for each charge.
 In the appeal, this court observed as follows (at [34]):